Willie and Martin handcart companies: Disaster and rescue

 On October 19, the Martin Company was about 110 mi further east, making its last crossing of the North Platte River near present-day Casper, Wyoming.
 Shortly after completing the crossing, the blizzard struck.
 Many members of the company suffered from hypothermia or frostbite after wading through the frigid river.
 They set up camp at Red Bluffs, unable to continue forward through the snow.
 Meanwhile, the original scouting party continued eastward until it reached a small vacant fort at Devil's Gate, where they had been instructed to wait for the rest of the rescue party if they had not found the Martin Company.
 When the main rescue party rejoined them, another scouting party consisting of Joseph Young, Abel Garr, and Daniel Webster Jones was sent forward.
 The Martin company remained in their camp at Red Bluffs for nine days until the three scouts arrived on October 28; 56 members of the company had died while they waited.
 The scouts urged the emigrants to begin moving again.
 During this interval, the party was met by Ephraim Hanks, bringing meat from a recently slaughtered buffalo.
 The meat likely saved many lives as the nutritive value was much higher than that of the other supplies.
+Finding many of the emigrants with frozen hands and feet, Hanks later wrote: "Many such I washed with water and castile soap, until the frozen parts would fall off."
 He also performed many blessings and helped in some amputations to stop the progression of the frostbite and gangrene that would have otherwise killed more members of the company.
 Three days later the main rescue party met the Martin Company and the Hodgett and Hunt wagon companies, and they helped them on to Devil's Gate.

 George D. Grant, who headed the rescue party, reported to Young:

 It is not of much use for me to attempt to give a description of the situation of these people, for this you will learn from [others]; but you can imagine between five and six hundred men, women and children, worn down by drawing hand carts through snow and mud; fainting by the wayside; falling, chilled by the cold; children crying, their limbs stiffened by cold, their feet bleeding and some of them bare to snow and frost.
 The sight is almost too much for the stoutest of us; but we go on doing all we can, not doubting nor despairing.